-These tarantulas grow to an incredibly large size very quickly.
+The Salmon Pink Birdeater grows to an incredibly large size very quickly.
 As a result, they molt quite frequently, especially when they’re young.

 If they refuse to eat for a few days it’s often a sign that they’re in pre-molt and about to start the molting process.
 During the molting process try to leave the spider alone as much as possible to avoid unnecessarily stressing them out.

 Once the molt has completed they should not be fed for several days because they need time for their fangs to harden enough to eat prey.

 Salmon Pink Birdeaters have an appetite that matches their size and should eat quite a bit.
 However, despite their name, you should not try to feed them birds!

 Slings should eat pre-killed small crickets or flightless fruit flies until they’re about half an inch in size.
 At that point, you can start feeding them one small cricket once or twice a week until they’re ready for their first molt.

 Juveniles should eat around 3 medium crickets a week and adults should eat 8 to 10 large crickets every 7 to 14 days.
 You can also feed them other insects such as Dubia roaches, super worms, or mealworms.